-Charging penalties: calculating penalties: offshore matters - Income Tax and Capital Gains Tax: examples of territory categories
+Charging penalties: calculating penalties: offshore matters: examples of territory categories

 Your enquiry into Anthony’s 2024-25 self-assessment tax return, filed on 31 January 2026, reveals that he has omitted profits from his UK-based business and put the money into interest-bearing accounts in Ruritania.
 The interest arising in Ruritania has been omitted from Anthony’s returns.

 He has also done this in the previous three tax years.
 In each of those years he has filed his tax returns on 31 January following the end of the tax year.